luiz-matias/luiz-matias/README.md

 I have 7 years of experience with software development, guaranteeing me deep tech knowledge and several soft skills such as communication, teamwork, intrapreneurship, and autonomy to learn by myself.

-I'm currently based in Brazil and interested in continuing to evolve as a developer by helping companies create and maintain high-scale apps with international impact, regardless of location.
+I'm currently based in Brazil working remotely with teams around the entire America (US, Canada and LATAM), and interested in continuing to evolve as a developer by helping companies create and maintain high-scale systems with international impact, regardless of location.

 I'm open to considering sponsored visa opportunities in Europe and North America.
 Let's get in contact!